 There is also a basketball hoop at the school and I’ve been having a lot of fun playing with the kids before class.
 They are SO bad, but they try hard and they look at me like I’m on the globetrotters when I spin a ball on my finger.

 Weekends are free and I’ve been taking advantage of that.
 My first weekend I took an overnight bus with some other volunteers to Phnom Penh, the capital of Cambodia.
-There we toured the killings fields and S-21, a notorious security prison now known as the Tuol Sleng Genocide Museum.
+There we toured the killing fields and S-21, a notorious security prison now known as the Tuol Sleng Genocide Museum.
 It is shocking to me that prior to leaving for my trip I knew nothing about what happened in Cambodia from 1975-1979.
 Here are some very high level notes for those who don’t know much, if anything, about what happened here and as well as the aftermath and current situation:

 - During this time the ruling party was overthrown by a communist-backed party called the Khmer Rouge (translates to red Cambodians).
 In just under four years between 1975 and 1979, the Khmer Rouge killed roughly 25% of Cambodia’s population, about three million people.
 Photos are from one of many “killing fields” in Cambodia.
 This is the one I visited near Phnom Penh, where the inmates of S-21 were sent to be executed.